Is the Growing Presence of Bali Digital Nomads Having a Negative Impact on the Island?

 Another concern is the potential disruption of Bali’s local culture.
 Balinese traditions and customs are rooted in deep spirituality and a strong connection to the natural world.
 As digital nomads settle into their beachside villas, the worry is that the island’s sacred sites and natural beauty may be forgotten, replaced by trendy co-working spaces and party scenes.
 This cultural homogenization risks erasing the distinctive character that draws tourists to Bali in the first place.

-See also Relocate as a Digital Nomad
+See also Living in Tulum, Mexico as a Digital Nomad 🇲🇽

 Moreover, the very affordability that attracts digital nomads may be a double-edged sword.
 As more individuals flock to Bali, the cost of living rises, making it increasingly difficult for local communities to sustain themselves.
 This can lead to income inequality and social tensions, ultimately exacerbating the issues faced by the island.